 All surgeries have a risk of complications, but most of them are extremely rare.
 Most patients will only experience mild pain, swelling, and bruising following their facelift surgery.
 However, there are more serious complications associated with this procedure, including infections, clotting, scarring, skin discoloration or irregularities, numbness, temporary or permanent hair loss where the incisions are made, and nerve damage.
 You can minimize your risk of complications from your facelift by following the pre- and post-surgery instructions given to you by your surgeon, taking care of yourself, and choosing a highly-trained plastic surgeon to perform the procedure.

 Why should I choose Dr. Mounsey for my facelift?

-Dr. Mounsey is a double board certified plastic surgeon who is known for his attention to detail and for creating natural – looking results.
+Dr. Mounsey is known for his attention to detail and for creating natural – looking results.
 Dr. Mounsey is a facial plastic surgeon, which means he focuses his attention on procedures for the face and neck, including facelift surgery.
 He uses state-of-the-art technology in his practice, including the Canfield Mirror Imaging system, which gives his patients a virtual idea of how their results may look.
 Dr. Mounsey and his staff ensure that their patients have a comfortable and quality experience from the initial contact to the end of the recovery process.

 How do I schedule a facelift consultation?